 Oliver Frljić: The wish is to create intertextual dialogue between those two texts, to see how they mirror each other and where they semantically intersect each other.
 Our decision to combine so seemingly distant texts is not arbitrary.
 Both of them deal with the topic of sacrifice.
 In Danton the revolution sacrifices its children.
 And in Iphigenia Agamemnon is about to sacrifice his own daughter to please the gods and get the winds to go to the war.
 As to how those texts enter into representational interplay with reality we live right now, we’ll see.

-Oliver Frljić: I expect the readings of these plays would deconstruct their patriarchal model.
+Oliver Frljić: The readings of these plays will deconstruct their patriarchal model.
 In both of them women are objectified.
 In Danton they do not have political subjectification except if one takes Lucile’s scream at the end of play: “Long live the King!” for it, which I wouldn’t do.
 When the author let’ them speak, like in the scene with Simon’s wife, one can see that she rationalized, not without bitter irony, the logic that turned her daughter into sexual worker.
 In Iphigenia, Agamemnon’s daughter is the most direct investment in the war.
 She becomes a commodity exchanged between her father, the gods and the other interested to reach Troy.
 The reduction of people to what today is termed a bare-life is there from the dawn of human conflict.

 Oliver Frljić: We talk so much about fluid identities, but when it comes to the theatre, it is too often only about fixing them.
-Instead of doing a cast based on the characters and using the plot as a means of dramaturgical development, I want the text to migrate from one actress to another, I want to dissolve this conservative idea of character as something we have to identify at the begging of the evening and follow thorough for the rest of it.
-The text moves from one actress to another raising the question to whom certain voices belongs.
+Instead of doing a casting based on the characters and using the plot as a means of dramaturgical development, I want the text to migrate from one actress to another, I want to dissolve this conservative idea of character as something we have to identify at the begging of the evening and follow thorough over the rest of it.
+The text moves from one actress to another raising the question of to whom certain voices belongs.
 In the play we perform as well as on the stage where the lines of text are in constant motion, not letting them to settle into this entity that we usually call a ‘character.’

 It is also the way to show the respect for the audience, not to patronize them and underestimate their intelligence.
 In Act II, scene III of Danton, Buchner makes fun out of the formulas for a well-made play in the following words: “Take a little scrap of sentiment, an aphorism, a concept, dress it up in coat and trousers, give it hands and feet, paint its face and let it attitudinize through three acts till at the finish it gets married or blows its brains out—and lo, idealism!”